DeadEndReece/BeamMPDynamicTraffic/README.md

 1. Download the `Latest` Release.
 2. Place the zip in your BeamMP Server directory.
 3. Extract and it will create the directory: `Resources/Server/CareerMPTraffic/main.lua` & `Resources/Client/CareerMPTraffic.zip`
 4. Start your server.
-The script will automatically generate the `TrafficAdmins.txt` file on the first run.
+The script will automatically generate the `settings.txt` file on the first run.
+5. Edit the amount of AI in the `Settings.txt` file or by using the commands listed below!
-5. Use the server console to add your first admin (see Commands below).
+6. Use the server console to add your first admin (see Commands below).

 ## ⚙️ Configuration & Timers

-All settings are located in the `Config` table at the top of `main.lua`.
-You can adjust these to fit your server's hardware capabilities.
+All **Default** settings and messages are located in the `Config` table at the top of `main.lua`.
+(Only edit the messages here as we now use `settings.txt` for AI amounts ect)

 ### General Settings
 | Variable | Default | Description |